Irma la Douce

 Irma la Douce (/fr/, "Irma the Sweet") is a 1963 American romantic comedy film directed by Billy Wilder from a screenplay he co-wrote with I. A. L. Diamond, based on the 1956 French stage musical of the same name by Marguerite Monnot and Alexandre Breffort.
+However, Wilder removed all the songs from the stage version; so while the film is based on a musical, it is not a musical.
 The film stars Jack Lemmon and Shirley MacLaine.